Mortgage Points Calculator

 How do mortgage points work?
 Pros and cons of buying mortgage points

 Typically, when the general level of prices is increasing in the overall economy, central banks increase policy rates to curb inflation.
 One important channel of monetary policy operation is the bank lending channel, where rising policy rates increase interest rates on loans.
-In such periods, borrowers seek for the lowest possible interest rate on new loans, especially mortgages, where minor differences in rates can considerably affect payments and interest charges over a long stretch of time (check our mortgage comparison tool for a demonstration).
+In such periods, borrowers seek for the lowest possible interest rate on new loans, especially mortgages, where minor differences in rates can considerably affect payments and interest charges over a long stretch of time (check our mortgage comparison calculator for a demonstration).

 One option to lower the interest rate is to buy points on a mortgage.
 Paying points on a mortgage means paying additional upfront fees to your mortgage lender (or increasing the loan amount), called discount points, to get a lower interest rate and monthly payment.